 - 1. In all courses having an enrollment of 50 or more the average shall be in the 70-74.0000% range. - 2.
 In all courses having an enrollment of 40 or more, but fewer than 50, the average shall be in the 70-75.0000% range. - 3.
 In all courses having an enrollment of 21 or more, but fewer than 40, the average shall be in the 70-76.0000% range. - 4.
 In all courses having an enrollment of fewer than 21 (and which are not taught in multiple sections) the average shall be in the 70-79.0000% range. - 5.
+There is no requirement for each upper-year individual course component to fall within the required average range.
+Where a course has multiple assessed components, however, it is the responsibility of the instructor to ensure that the final class average falls within the required average range. - 6.
 All upper-year courses taught in multiple sections in an academic year, which runs from September through August, shall apply the same average to each section.
 The average shall be determined on the last day of class in the fall term based on the largest section of the course in any term during that Winter Session.
-For example, if on the last day of fall classes, a course has one spring term section with 65 registered students and one fall term section with 14 registered students, then each section must have an average between 70 74.0000% (even if the spring term section's registration subsequently changes).
+For example, if on the last day of fall classes, a course has one spring term section with 65 registered students and one fall term section with 14 registered students, then each section must have an average between 70 - 74.0000% (even if the spring term section's registration subsequently changes).